ruzgar-mcu-wizard/rtl8812cu-drivers-for-windows/README.md

 | Windows Vista | ❌ No     | Not Working |
 | Windows XP    | ❌ No     | Not Working |

-*All versions tested in VM's, confirmed*
+*All versions tested in VM's, confirmed working.*

 ## Supported vs Unsupported Dongles (⚠ IMPORTANT)